Your Elopement Photographer’s guide on How to Elope in Joshua Tree

-Joshua Tree is something different.
-It is a place of still, of adventure and of beauty.
-Tucked away in the desert is this beautiful place of trees from another time with endless exploration.
-It is a great place for a high activity adventure elopement or a relaxing elopement surrounded by nature.
+Joshua Tree is something special.
+There is a reason that this is a world travel destination.
+It is a place of calm, of adventure and of beauty.
+Tucked away in the desert is this beautiful place of granite and yuccas, the “Joshua Tree’s” the park is named after.
+It is a great place for a high activity adventure elopement or a relaxing wedding surrounded by nature.

-Wedding Ceremony Locations in Joshua Tree
+Elopement Ceremony Locations in Joshua Tree

 If you are wanting to get married in Joshua Tree with guests you can still do this.
 Joshua Tree is actually probably one of the most family friendly adventure elopement locations!
 A lot of the areas are a short walk making it very accessible.
 Below is the information listed on the Park’s website of locations you can get married with guests for the ceremony.
 These locations must be reserved through the park service permit system for usage.

 Indian Cove Amphitheater; No more than 100 people total and only 1 vehicle.
 You must shuttle your guest in and out of this location.